Skip to content

 Support for All Students

-A central challenge of teaching is to move diverse young minds forward.
-Support for students from minority or nondominant groups is carefully considered in the design of Smithsonian Science Programs™ for grades K–8.
-Each Smithsonian program addresses educational equity in three ways.
+A central challenge of teaching is to move young minds forward.
+Support for all students is carefully considered in the design of Smithsonian Science Programs™ for grades K–8.
+Each Smithsonian program addresses support for all students in three ways.

 1. Universal Design for Learning

-Recognizing that supports for specific student populations typically benefit all learners, the program developers use a universal design approach.
+Recognizing that supports for all student populations typically benefit all learners, the program developers use a universal design approach.

 • Learning modules offer a variety of ways for students to demonstrate knowledge and skills, such as written, verbal, or speech to text.